-What is the NEH/Reader's Digest Teacher-Scholar Program?
+What is the NEH Teacher-Scholar Program?

-As part of its effort to improve the content and quality of humanities education in the nation's schools, the National Endowment for the Humanities instituted this program for elementary and secondary school teachers.
-It did so in partnership with a fund established at the New York Community Trust by DeWitt Wallace, founder of Reader's Digest.
-Under the Teacher-Scholar Program, fifty-three teachers receive support for an academic year of full-time independent study in history, literature, foreign languages, and other disciplines of the humanities.
+As part of its effort to improve the content and quality of humanities education in the nation's schools, the National Endowment for the Humanities offers elementary and secondary school teachers an opportunity to receive support for an academic year of full-time independent study in history, literature, foreign languages, and other disciplines of the humanities.